Scientist examining a sample through a microscope in a lab.

 Benefits of Internal Mobility

 Internal mobility is an emerging trend often overlooked as clients operate in a silo, says Harris.
 “When there is a need to hire, they go externally, and this is actually without talent acquisition even being aware of such a need or demand.
-As a result, few clients truly understand the potential of the individuals they already have within their organisation.”
+As a result, few clients truly understand the potential of the individuals they already have within their organization.”
 And therefore, the employer is far better off assessing those existing skills and then up-skilling, training and growing the internal talent.

 Besides retaining talent, this lateral movement keeps employees engaged.
 It enhances collaboration between departments and reduces disruption that a new hire usually brings.
 Rather than finding someone in the market, reskill your existing staff.
 Internal mobility also reduces cost as it retains talent without necessarily providing a salary increment.